alexninogh/alessandro.renzi/README.md

 My notes about topics I want to learn.

 - [Programming with Julia](./learn/Julia/julia-index.md) - How to start developing with the Julia programming language.
+- [Parallel Programming for Numerical Computing](./learn/parallel_programming_for_numerical_computing/pp4nc-index.md) - How can we do numerical computing with parallel programming?

 ## My codes